equinix/terraform-provider-equinix/docs/resources/equinix_metal_device.md

 [Device plans API docs](https://metal.equinix.com/developers/api/plans), set your auth token in the top of the page and see JSON from the API response.
 * `project_id` - (Required) The ID of the project in which to create the device
 * `project_ssh_key_ids` - (Optional) Array of IDs of the project SSH keys which should be added to the device.
-If you omit this, SSH keys of all the members of the parent project will be added to the device.
-If you specify this array, only the listed project SSH keys will be added.
+If you specify this array, only the listed project SSH keys (and any SSH keys for the users specified in user_ssh_key_ids) will be added.
+If no SSH keys are specified (both user_ssh_keys_ids and project_ssh_key_ids are empty lists or omitted), all parent project keys, parent project members keys and organization members keys will be included.
 Project SSH keys can be created with the [equinix_metal_project_ssh_key](equinix_metal_project_ssh_key.md) resource.
-* `user_ssh_key_ids` - (Optional) Array of IDs of the user SSH keys which should be added to the device.
-If you omit this, SSH keys of all the members of the parent project will be added to the device.
-If you specify this array, only the listed user SSH keys (and any project_ssh_key_ids) will be added.
-User SSH keys can be created with the [equinix_metal_ssh_key](equinix_metal_ssh_key.md) resource
+* `user_ssh_key_ids` - (Optional) Array of IDs of the users whose SSH keys should be added to the device.
+If you specify this array, only the listed users' SSH keys (and any project SSH keys specified in project_ssh_key_ids) will be added.
+If no SSH keys are specified (both user_ssh_keys_ids and project_ssh_key_ids are empty lists or omitted), all parent project keys, parent project members keys and organization members keys will be included.
+User SSH keys can be created with the [equinix_metal_ssh_key](equinix_metal_ssh_key.md) resource.
 * `reinstall` - (Optional) Whether the device should be reinstalled instead of destroyed when modifying user_data, custom_data, or operating system.
 See [Reinstall](#reinstall) below for more details.